 - Earn a C average or better in coursework included in the certificate program.
 All courses considered for graduation require a C grade or better unless otherwise approved.
-Check with the instructional center and Academic Advisor for information about the minimum grade point average required for graduation as some certificates may have higher GPA requirements. - Complete the specified requirements of an approved vocational/ technical program. - Complete a minimum of 25 percent of the selected program of study at CCD. - If required by program, complete the capstone course at CCD. - CCD Online and CCCOnline (registration through CCD and CCD declared as home institution) courses will be included in residency hours. - Quarter hour transfer credits will be converted to semester credit hours using the formula one quarter hour credit = 2/3 semester credit hour.
+Check with the instructional center and Academic Advisor for information about the minimum grade point average required for graduation as some certificates may have higher GPA requirements. - Complete the specified requirements of an approved vocational/ technical program. - Complete a minimum of 25 percent of the selected program of study at CCD. - If required by program, complete the capstone course at CCD. - CCD Online and CCCOnline (registration through CCD and CCD declared as home institution) courses will be included in residency hours - Quarter hour transfer credits will be converted to semester credit hours using the formula one quarter hour credit = 2/3 semester credit hour.
 Thus a four quarter credit course becomes 2.7 semester credits.
-For the purpose of awarding a certificate, CCD will allow up to a onecredit course substitution per course for this insufficient credit, as long as the course substitution is not being used for a major course.
+For the purpose of awarding a certificate, CCD will allow up to a onecredit course substitution per course for this insufficient credit.
 Students with insufficient credit due to quarter hour conversions must speak with their Academic Advisor to see if they qualify for a course substitution.